dhwani1403/LLNF_Data/DataExploration.md

 ```
 #### 2) One scatter plot with three variables

+From the below Scatter plot we can suggest that through the DateTime , Intensity is consistent and Intensity has large value when temperature was above 20°C

 ![](https://github.com/dhwani1403/LLNF_Data/blob/master/Rplot_2.jpeg)
 ```
 > ggplot(LLNF,aes(x=DateTime,y=Intensity,color=Temperature))+
 + geom_point()
 ```
 #### 3) One scatter plot of two variables, properly labeled, with a trend line added in

+Trend line in below scatter plot is showing that intensity is proportional to Temperature.
+Trend line is going upwards as Intensity increases with Temperature.

+**_Note_**: This plot can have negative values for Temperature but as excel sheet does not contain any negative values for Temperature so thus plot.

 ![](https://github.com/dhwani1403/LLNF_Data/blob/master/Rplot_3.jpeg)
 ```